Nazi salute: From 1933 to 1945

 Enamel sign with the note "The German greets: Hail Hitler!"
 (Der Deutsche grüßt: Heil Hitler!)

 Ten- and eleven-year-old Berlin schoolchildren, 1934.
 The salute was a regular gesture in German schools.

 Under a decree issued by Reich Minister of the Interior Wilhelm Frick on 13 July 1933 (one day before the ban on all non-Nazi parties), all German public employees were required to use the salute.
 The decree also required the salute during the singing of the national anthem and the "Horst-Wessel-Lied".
 It stipulated that "anyone not wishing to come under suspicion of behaving in a consciously negative fashion will therefore render the Hitler Greeting," and its use quickly spread as people attempted to avoid being labelled as a dissident.
 A rider to the decree, added two weeks later, stipulated that if physical disability prevented raising of the right arm, "then it is correct to carry out the Greeting with the left arm."
 On 27 September, prison inmates were forbidden to use the salute, as were Jews by 1937.

 By the end of 1934, special courts were established to punish those who refused to salute.
 Offenders, such as Protestant preacher Paul Schneider, faced the possibility of being sent to a concentration camp.
+Jehovah's Witnesses came into conflict with the Nazi regime because they refused to salute Hitler, believing that it conflicted with their worship of God.
+Because such refusal was considered a crime, Jehovah's Witnesses were arrested and their children attending school were expelled, detained and separated from their families.
 Foreigners were not exempt from intimidation if they refused to salute.
 For example, the Portuguese Consul General was beaten by members of the Sturmabteilung for remaining seated in a car and not saluting a procession in Hamburg.
 Reactions to inappropriate use were not merely violent but sometimes bizarre.
 For example, a memo dated 23 July 1934 sent to local police stations stated: "There have been reports of traveling vaudeville performers training their monkeys to give the German Greeting. ... see to it that said animals are destroyed."